nitin-motiani/jlisp/src/Plans.md

 19. So going to keep Expression stuff for time being.
 Maybe can come up with a super type to remove function expressions from evaluable stuff.
 But for now, it's okay.
 Keeping that.
 To handle list and proc confusion, there will be just a list type for that.
 And evaluate will check that first thing there is an expression which can be evaluated to a callable.
-That way, we are okay, I think
+That way, we are okay, I think.

+20. More enlightenment coming.
+We can have list of expressions (not one list, have to be very careful here).
+So I am changing User function shit from one expression to list of expressions (not a listexpression) so that we can have multiple statements running in a function

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that